 What are the types of scleroderma?

-The systemic type affects your skin, tissues under it, blood vessels, and major organs.
+- Systemic scleroderma, sometimes called systemic sclerosis, affects your skin, tissues, blood vessels, and major organs.

 What are the symptoms of scleroderma?